Sep 30, 2015

-Check out our infographic (right) for a timeline of significant events around the international introduction of consumption-based digital taxes.
+Check out our infographic (below) for a timeline of significant events around the international introduction of consumption-based digital taxes.
 It shows that these international digital tax laws have been in germination since the OECD hosted a meeting in Ottawa back in 1998.

 International digital tax laws: the reasoning

 Tax authorities are eyeing digital downloads because of the rapid growth of this industry.
 The tax laws lead to new revenue streams for governments anxious to shore up their tax base.
 Norway, one of the pioneers of such taxation, introduced its value-added tax on eServices (VOES) scheme in July 2011.
 It has since recouped €283.5m, as of August 2015.

 Via the new European Union (EU) laws introduced in January 2015, the UK estimates that it will recoup £1.2bn between 2015 and 2018.
 Ireland – a much smaller market to the UK – has estimated that it will receive a VAT receipt boost of €600m between 2015 and 2019.
 Irish Revenue has broken this revenue down as follows: €100m in 2015 and 2016; a further €125m in 2017 and 2018, and €150m in 2019.

 Australia has revealed plans to introduce a 10% goods and services tax (GST) on digital downloads from July 2017.
 In its analysis the Australian Government estimates a tax return of AUD$3.2 billion over a decade.